Prof. Dr. Thorsten Hoppe

 Website: Hoppe Lab

-The ubiquitin/proteasome system (UPS) is a major proteolytic route functioning in a cellular network that helps to maintain the proteome during stress and ageing.
+The ubiquitin/proteasome system (UPS) is a major proteolytic route functioning in a cellular network that helps to maintain the proteome during stress and aging.
 Degradation of damaged proteins is mediated by the 26S proteasome upon attachment of ubiquitin proteins.
 Another proteolytic system supporting proteostasis is the autophagy-lysosome pathway that degrades proteins inside activated autophagosomes.
-An age-related impairment of either of these systems causes enhanced protein aggregation and affects lifespan, reflecting functional overlap and cooperation between UPS and autophagy in stress and ageing.
-The ultimate goal of our research is to assemble a global picture of stress-induced proteolytic networks critical for ageing and neurodegeneration.
-We address both cellular and organismal regulation of protein degradation pathways using the powerful genetic model of Caenorhabditis elegans.
+An age-related impairment of either of these systems causes enhanced protein aggregation and affects lifespan, reflecting functional overlap and cooperation between UPS and autophagy in stress and aging.
+The ultimate goal of our research is to assemble a global picture of stress-induced proteolytic networks critical for aging and neurodegeneration.
+We address both cellular and organismal regulation of protein degradation pathwaysusing the powerful genetic model of Caenorhabditis elegans.

-- Proteostasis mechanisms important for ageing and age-related diseases
+• Proteostasis mechanisms important for aging and age-related diseases

-- Interorgan communication in sensory perception and ageing
+• Interorgan communication in sensory perception and aging

 3. Possible project(s):

-Current projects address physiological aspects of protein turnover in the context of ageing- associated processes, such as muscle development and regeneration, genome stability, mitochondrial metabolism, and protein aggregation.
+Current projects address physiological aspects of protein turnover in the context of aging- associated processes, such as muscle development and regeneration, genome stability, mitochondrial metabolism, and protein aggregation.
 Therefore, we combine innovative in vitro and in vivo protein degradation assays, microscopical, optogenetic, and chemosensory methods, which allow the identification and characterization of conserved proteostasis mechanisms.
 In addition to intracellular proteostasis networks we address cell- nonautonomous proteostasis pathways regulated by paracrine signals.
-Our most recent work unraveled how the smell of food sensed via a single pair of olfactory neurons affects physiology and ageing.
-We aim to understand the functional role of protein degradation in the context of ageing-associated diseases.
-Our long-term goal is to define the crosstalk between stress-induced proteostasis networks and ageing, which will help to identify conserved diseases mechanisms.
+In our recent work, we found how the smell of food or temperature changes perceived via olfactory or thermosensory neurons affect physiology and aging.
+We aim to understand the functional role of protein degradation in the context of aging-associated diseases.
+Our long-term goal is to define the crosstalk between stress-induced proteostasis networks and aging, which will help to identify conserved diseases mechanisms.

 4. Applied methods and model organisms: